+To register for the Technical Assistance Session, visit the link: http://kcowa.us/cga-services-ta (registration link will be live June 12th at noon)

-- Homeless Housing and Services NOFA Technical Assistance Training Thursday, July 8, 2021, 9:00am - 11:00am Zoom Webinar, Registration: Technical Assistance Training for Homeless Housing and Services (non-shelter) https://us02web.zoom.us/webinar/register/WN\AtR\6r-Sj6rqgNT5tRlxw - 2.
-One-on-One Technical Assistance may be scheduled by contacting staff listed at the beginning of the RFP. - 3.
+- 2. One-on-One Technical Assistance may be scheduled by contacting staff listed in the "Staff Contacts" section of this document. - 3.
 Application Technical Assistance with the online application host, Survey Monkey Apply, will be available during the application period through the application site.